 8. A Memory Book

-A different spin on the “baby’s first year” memory book that you’ve probably already started—or in my case, that you’ll start before they turn 3—this is a memory book where you ask relatives and loved ones to submit a page with a photo and their favorite memory of baby’s first year.
+A different spin on the “baby’s first year” memory book that you’ve probably already started—or in my case, that you’ll start before they turn 3—is a memory book where you ask relatives and loved ones to submit a page with a photo and their favorite memory of baby’s first year.

 9. A Donation in Your Child’s Name